Vanderscycle/tutorials-papers/docker-Kubernetes/dockerPaper.md

 ```
 You should see an almost identical output from the dockerized spider than when you were running the spider locally

-### Step 3: everything has been dockerized
+### Step 3: containerize everything
 While we could create and run both containers individually and link them this is a slow process that can be made simple using docker-compose.

 ### Docker-compose
 Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration.
-Compose is
+You can have as many services (containers) as you need to have the application working listed in the  yaml file.
+With docker-compose you can configure the environment variables, networks the containers communicates between one another,
+The following docker-compsoe [tutorial](https://docs.docker.com/compose/gettingstarted/) has helped me.

 First we must install [docker-compose.](https://docs.docker.com/compose/install/) and then we can write the docker-compose image.